HarvardMapCollection/tutorials/qgis/download/index.md

 ## Warning

 If you get an error message that Apple can't check the app for malicious software, you can [follow these instructions](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac), by right-clicking the application and selecting `Open`.
-QGIS is a trustworthy application.

 ## Tips